Tehnix/master-thesis/Chapter/Approaches_to_offloading.md

 - remove duplicate (and thereby error-prone) arguments when calling the offloading function, and
 - help us with the server-side of things.

-To do this, we could imagine making a \gls{th} function, that will simply take in the function, and its arguments, add the `offloadFunction` and neccessary additional arguments in front, and create a mapping stating what name it passed on to `offloadFunction` and which function this should call on the server-side.
+To do this, we could imagine making a \gls{th} function, that will simply take in the function, and its arguments, add the `offloadFunction` and necessary additional arguments in front, and create a mapping stating what name it passed on to `offloadFunction` and which function this should call on the server-side.

 We tackle the first goal, by creating a function that will automatically lookup the name of the function, and construct the actual expression for `offloadFunction`.
 The \gls{th} code to derive this is shown in [@lst:approach_th_deriveoffload].